-The following table lists the LTIP Units awarded to Ms. Mumford that were unvested and outstanding as of December 31, 2014.
+The following table lists the LTIP Units awarded to Ms. Mumford that were unvested and outstanding as of December 31, 2017.
 No discount has been taken to reflect risk of forfeiture or restrictions on transferability or conversion of LTIP Units.

+S ls

-Stoc Stock Awards Number of LTIP Units Market Value of LTIP Units Name That Have Not Vested That Have Not Vested (1) Lisa Mumford (2) 16.36 5 \$ 326.645
+Name Number of LTIP Units That Have Not Vested Market Value of LTIP Units That Have Not Vested (1)

+Lisa Mumford (2) 17 ,356 \$ 251,836

-- (1) Value is determined by multiplying the number of unvested LTIP Units by \$19.96, the closing price for our Common Shares on the NYSE on December 31, 2014. - (2) LTIP Units are subject to forfeiture in the event Ms. Mumford gives notice of her intention to resign her position as Chief Financial Officer of the Company or her employment is terminated for cause prior to December 11, 2015 in the case of 5,747 LTIP Units, December 12, 2015 in the case of 4,371 LTIP Units, and December 11, 2016 in the case of 6,247 LTIP Units.
+- 1) Value is determined by multiplying the number of unvested LTIP Units by \$14.51, the closing price for our Common Shares on the NYSE on December 29, 2017. - LTIP Units are subject to forfeiture prior to December 12, 2018 in the case of 5,887 LTIP Units, December 13, 2018 in the case of 5,886 LTIP Units.
 The LTIP Units are convertible into Common Shares on a one-for-one basis after the applicable forfeiture restrictions lapse.
+As previously disclosed, we expect, subject to the negotiation of a definitive agreement, to enter into a Retirement Agreement with Ms. Mumford, pursuant to which the forfeiture restrictions on her LTIP Units will lapse according to schedule and she will make herself available to provide reasonable assistance to our Company during such period.